Hamilton railway station, New Zealand

 Hamilton railway station serves the city of Hamilton in the Waikato region of New Zealand.
 It is located in the suburb of Frankton, hence the station's former name Frankton Junction, its name for most of its existence.
 The station is a Keilbahnhof, located at the junction of the North Island Main Trunk (NIMT) and East Coast Main Trunk (ECMT) lines.
-The station is served by the regional Te Huia service, which runs to Auckland via Rotokauri Transport Hub and Huntly railway station twice daily in the morning, with return services in the evening.
+The station is served by the regional Te Huia service, which runs to Auckland via Rotokauri Transport Hub and Huntly railway station twice daily in the morning, with return services in the evening and by the 6-days a week, Northern Explorer passenger service, between Auckland and Wellington.

-The station was served by the Northern Explorer scheduled passenger service until it was suspended in December 2021 and will be again when said train resumes running in September 2022.

 History

+An engine shed was built at Hamilton Junction in 1882 and by 1884 there was a 4th class station, platform, cart approach, 60 ft x 30 ft goods shed, loading bank, stationmaster's house, urinals and a passing loop for 38 wagons.
+A lean-to station building with veranda was added in 1900 and gas lighting in 1910.
+By 1911 the goods shed had grown to 138 ft x 30 ft and there was a crane and fixed signals.

 Frankton Junction station consisted of an island platform located on the NIMT just north of the junction between the ECMT and NIMT.
 It had two signal boxes, and a locomotive depot was located in the Vee of the junction.
 In 1909 a new, larger station was built to cope with the extra traffic of the through line to Wellington, 16 ch to the north.
 The first Auckland - Wellington through expresses ran on 14 February 1909, taking 19 hours 13 minutes, and stopping at Frankton.

-Due to the end of steam operation in the North Island in 1968, the depot was closed and a new station was opened on its site in 1975 with a side platform on each line.
-The station was renamed to its present name at that time.
+Due to the end of steam operation in the North Island in 1968, the depot was closed and a new station, 400 yd south of the existing Frankton Junction was tendered for in October 1972.
+On 6 December 1972 a contract was awarded to Ray Leach Ltd. and by May 1975 the station was nearly complete.
+It was opened on 6 August 1975, with a side platform on each line.
+The station was renamed Hamilton at that time and the station formerly with that name, in the town centre, and its associated Road Services terminal in Ward Street, were renamed Hamilton Travel Centre.
 The listed Frankton South End signal box was relocated to the Hamilton Miniature Engineers' site at Minogue Park, opposite the new Te Rapa loco depot.

-The station was important in the growth of Hamilton and historically the trains calling included The Overlander, Blue Streak, Scenic Daylight, Daylight Limited, Northerner, Northern Explorer, Silver Star, Night Limited, Waikato Connection, Rotorua Express, Geyserland Express, Thames Express, Taneatua Express and Kaimai Express.
+The station was important in the growth of Hamilton and historically the trains calling included The Overlander, Blue Streak, Scenic Daylight, Daylight Limited, Northerner, Silver Star, Night Limited, Waikato Connection, Rotorua Express, Geyserland Express, Thames Express, Taneatua Express and Kaimai Express.